Converg3nce/matic-docs/docs/tutorial-helloworld.md

 ---
-id: quickstart-helloworld
+id: helloworld
 title: Hello World
-sidebar_label: Hello World
+sidebar_label: Hello Remix
 ---
 A Hello World style starter project.
 Deploys a smart contract with a message, and renders it in the front-end.
 You can change the message using the interact panel!